Gujarat Population 2019

 Gujarat Population Growth

 Gujarat has experienced healthy growth for the last six decades, growing from 16.2 million in 1951 to 60.3 million in 2011.
-In fact, since that time, the population has grown by at least 19% every decade.
-Gujarat is also growing faster than the Indian average of 17.6%, growing more than 19% in the last decade.
+In fact, since that time, the population has increased by at least 19% every decade.
+Gujarat is also growing faster than the Indian average of 17.6%, raising more than 19% in the last decade.

-- Admedaba was ranked as the best place to live in India by The Times of India in 2012.
+- Ahmedabad ranked as the best place to live in India by The Times of India in 2012.

 - Mahatma Gandhi was born in Gujarat.

-- Gujarat has the longest sea shore of any Indian state.
+- Gujarat has the most extended seashore of any Indian state.

 - Gujarat is home to the highest number of vegetarians in the country.